HosseinOutward/Simple_Turing_Machine/README.md

   +MachineProcesses: causing transition from one state to another +TapeType: representing the tape
   +MachinesLibrary: grabs machine data (transition function, state names, etc.)
+  +TransitionMap and dataSet: classes to simplify the data storage process

 To-do:
   +edit MachinesLibrary so to grab data from external source